csalzano/power-boost-for-gravity-forms/readme.txt

 All features captured in screenshots below

 * Adds 'Last Entry' column to forms list to indicate which forms are actually used
 * Enables merge tags in HTML fields (form must have page breaks)
 * Maintains .json file exports of each form when forms are edited and allows forms to be updated by loading the files.
 Local JSON works similarly to ACF and enables forms to be put into version control with themes or plugins.
 * Adds a Resend Feeds button near the Resend Notifications button when viewing an entry
 * Adds a tab 'Replace Forms' to the Import/Export page that updates existing forms instead of creating duplicates
 * Adds field IDs to the left of labels when viewing or editing an entry in the dashboard
 * Adds field IDs to the right of labels when editing forms
 * Adds a "Copy Shortcode" row action link to the forms list
+* Caches the database queries in the Gravity Forms dashboard widget

 = Web page =